brooth/jeta-site/mysite/home/markdown/collectors.md

         }
     }

-Besides, this approach has no validation, so it fails at runtime in case of misspelling.
+Besides, this approach has no validation - fails at runtime in case of misspelling.
 It's frequently forgotten to modify the xml file each time you add a new handler into your project.

 ###TypeCollector